Board of Directors

 Mr. Boyd has engaged in extensive pro bono work, including representing an inmate on death row in Virginia, multiple claimants for Social Security Disability Claims, federal workers challenging random drug testing laws, and an individual in a housing discrimination lawsuit.
 As DLA Piper’s National Hiring Partner, Mr. Boyd has led DLA Piper’s efforts to hire a highly diverse group of lawyers to meet its clients’ needs and expectations wherever they may arise across the U.S.

-Jeffrey E. Jordan, Secretary and Director
+Nancy Noonan, Secretary and Director

 Rachel Camp, Director